 Good Morning Smartphone!
 How Germany sleeps in 2020

-57% alarm snoozing in the morning
+57% snooze in the morning

-How often was the phone alarm clock snoozed in the morning?
+How often was the phone alarm snoozed in the morning?
 According to our data analysis in 57% of cases.
 Also interesting: There was no significant difference between men and women.

-The most used app before sleeping time is the alarm clock with 22%, followed by WhatsApp (16%) and the social media apps Instagram (7%) and Facebook (5%).
+The most used app before sleeping time is the alarm clock with 22%, followed by WhatsApp (16%) and social media apps Instagram (7%) and Facebook (5%).